 The spiritual and Physical Power Behind Thankfulness in Life

+Thanksgiving is a such a wonderful time of year.
+It starts the full ramp up for Christmas the end of December and it is a time of getting together as a family and, hopefully, talking about how you have been grateful for the past year.
 I used to hear the statement about gratefulness and think it was such a nice religious thing to do because Jesus is in your heart and we should be always looking for ways to stay positive and grateful in everything we do throughout the year.
 This past year has been a lot for some families from sickness to losing loved ones to life transitions that can derail your life in so many ways.
 But is there something physiological about living a thankful life?
 It looks like science says so.

+These were five points that had to do with the physical changes and benefits in our bodies from living a grateful/thankful life.
 1. Lessens the power of toxic emotions.
 Gratitude emphasizes the good in our lives and shifts our focus away from negative emotions such as resentment or envy, putting them on the back burner of our minds.

 2. Reduces physical pain.
 While it’s true that gratitude releases dopamine, our body’s natural pain reliever, it also fills us with more energy, making pain less potent.